gwuhaolin/chrome-render/README.md

 ## API
 #### `ChromeRender.new()` method support options:
 - `maxTab`: `number` max tab chrome will open to render pages, default is no limit, `maxTab` used to avoid open to many tab lead to chrome crash. `ChromeRender` will create a tab poll to reuse tab for performance improve and resource reduce as open and close tab in chrome require time, like database connection poll.
-- `chromeRunnerOptions`: `object` same as chrome-runner's options, can config chrome's startup options, detail see [https://github.com/gwuhaolin/chrome-runner#options](chrome-runner options)
+- `chromeRunnerOptions`: `object` same as chrome-runner's options, can config chrome's startup options, detail see [chrome-runner options](https://github.com/gwuhaolin/chrome-runner#options)

 #### `chromeRender.render()` method support options:
 - `url`: `string` is required, web page's URL